 Tonkinese can be stubborn in their quest to get their own way, but their clownish behavior is so endearing that it doesn’t really matter.
 A Tonk is talkative, although his voice is not as loud and raspy as that of a Siamese.
 The Tonk also has a softer side.
 He loves sitting in a lap and will claim yours just as soon as you sit down.

 Both pedigreed cats and mixed-breed cats have varying incidences of health problems that may be genetic in nature.
 Tonkinese are generally healthy, although they can be prone to gingivitis and may be sensitive to anesthesia.
 Because they descend from the Siamese, albeit relatively far up on their family tree, they may also develop some of the same diseases that affect the Siamese, including the following:

-- Amyloidosis, a disease that occurs when a type of protein called amyloid is deposited in body organs, primarily the liver in members of the Siamese family
+- Amyloidosis: This is a disease that occurs when a type of protein called amyloid is deposited in body organs, primarily the liver in members of the Siamese family

-- Hyperesthesia syndrome, a neurological problem that can cause cats to excessively groom themselves, leading to hair loss, and to act frantically, especially when they are touched or petted
+- Hyperesthesia Syndrome: This is a neurological problem that can cause cats to excessively groom themselves, leading to hair loss, and to act frantically, especially when they are touched or petted.

-- Nystagmus, a neurological disorder that causes involuntary rapid eye movement
+- Nystagmus: This is a neurological disorder that causes involuntary rapid eye movement.

 Children And Other Pets